valentinacastillo11/quiz-3/README.md

 ## Set up Your Repository

-When you clone this project, this will still point to my repository.
+When you clone this project, this will still point to our repository.

 The next steps are to change it to save to your repository.